yardsale8/stat110_book/_sources/IntroToData/SummarizingData/SummarizingData.rst

 (when using the 5% rule).
 The same is true for an upper p-value.

-Example: Using a upper p-value to determine if 12 is unusually large.
+Example: Using an upper p-value to determine if 12 is unusually large.
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This time, consider the question *Is 12 unusually large?*  In this case the upper p-value is a little less that 1%.
+This time, consider the question *Is 12 unusually large?*  In this case the upper p-value is a little less than 1%.
 Since less than 5% of the distribution is above 12, we see that

     1. 12 is in the largest 1%, and